Alan-MQ/vscode-setting/README.md

 ### Contribution
 I gathered this code from various blogs and ChatGPT.
 This repository could benefit from your contributions!
 Any thoughts or improvements are welcome!

----

-Feel free to let me know if you need any further adjustments!